-- To Southern University personnel who have a legitimate educational interest as determined by the University - To other educational institutions in which the student seeks to enroll (the student may obtain a copy of the record that was transferred) - To public agencies as specified in the Act - To agencies and offices requesting records in connection with a student's application for financial aid - To organizations for use in developing, validating, or administering standardized tests, administering student aid programs, and improving instruction - To accrediting agencies - To parents of students who are dependents for income tax purposes - To appropriate persons in the case of health and safety emergencies - To courts of law in response to court orders or subpoenas
+- To Southern University personnel who have a legitimate educational interest as determined by the University - To other educational institutions in which the student seeks to enroll (the student may obtain a copy of the record that was transferred) - · To public agencies as specified in the Act - To agencies and offices requesting records in connection with a student's application for financial aid - To organizations for use in developing, validating, or administering standardized tests, administering student aid programs, and improving instruction - To accrediting agencies - · To parents of students who are dependents for income tax purposes - To appropriate persons in the case of health and safety emergencies - · To courts of law in response to court orders or subpoenas be released, the reasons for such release, and names of the persons to whom records should be released.
+SYSTEM OF GRADING

-Policies governing disciplinary procedures of the University are included in the Code of Student Conduct manual, available in the Office of the Vice Chancellor for Student Affairs.
+Policies governing disciplinary procedures of the University are included in the Code of Student Con- duct manual, available in the Office of the Vice Chancellor for Student Affairs and Enrollment Management.

 Requests for access to educational records by any person other than those listed above in the section of "Regulations Governing Student Records" shall be refused unless the student has submitted a written, dated, and signed waiver to allow access to the records.
-The waiver must specify the records to be released, the reasons for such release, and names of the persons to whom records should be released.
+The waiver must specify the records to